SultanCodes/Langraph-CUA-Login-Agent-/developer_guide.md

 The Login Scraper Agent is built using the following components:

-1. **LangGraph Kua**: A wrapper around OpenAI's computer use model that provides a graph-based agent framework
+1.  **LangGraph CUA**: A wrapper around OpenAI's computer use model that provides a graph-based agent framework
 2.  **Scrapabara**: A service providing virtual desktop environments for AI agents
 3.  **FastAPI**: A high-performance web framework for building APIs
 4.  **LangSmith**: An optional tracing and debugging tool for LLM applications

 ### Component Interaction Flow